CheongWoong/cheongwoong.github.io/_projects/impact_of_cooccurrence.md

     </div>
 </div>
 <div class="caption_left">
     This figure shows an overall framework of our correlation analysis between co-occurrence counts and factual knowledge of LLMs.
 We assume that if the target model heavily relies on subject-object co-occurrence, it is more likely to recall the most co-occurring word without accurate semantic understanding.
-For instance, in this hypothetical example, the model fails to answer the question about the capital of Canada by generating the most frequently co-occurring word `Toronto', while the correct answer is `Ottawa'.
+For instance, in this hypothetical example, the model fails to answer the question about the capital of Canada by generating the most frequently co-occurring word 'Toronto', while the correct answer is 'Ottawa'.
 This indicates that relying heavily on co-occurrence statistics may have potential errors.
 </div>

 ## Abstract